 As for a clothing brand logo example, take a leaf from Nike’s logo.
 The brand complements the logo with the tagline, “Just do it.”

-18. Make it legible
+18. Make It Legible

 Your company logo must be readable even from five feet away.
 Choose a font that resonates with your target audience.
 Avoid decorative fonts as much as possible, as they’re tricky on different mediums, like business cards or websites.
 Your logo must be scalable and still look good even when resized to a smaller size.